Updated:

 This assertion underscores the reason behind the decline in early marriages in the US over the years.
 The last stage in the moral development theory is the post-conventional theory, which involves the adoption of independent views over various issues that an individual has considered the norm throughout the development process.
 Kohlberg indicate that the last stage sometimes manifests much later in life depending on a person’s cognitive ability.
 Society should thus not allocate blame on teenagers for their choice of marriage periods.

 The personality of an individual often guides the decisions he or she makes.
 For instance, introverts prefer living in seclusion away from most of society, while social people thrive in attention.
-A person’s personality also determines how he or she reacts to stimulus from the surrounding environment.
+A person’s personality also determines how he or she reacts to stimuli from the surrounding environment.
 Society forms part of such stimulus.

 Therefore, it is right to state that society plays a hand in endorsing early marriages by the way it treats teenagers.
 Most adults in society know the causes of early marriages, but they do little to change the circumstances that potentially compel teenagers to engage in marital affairs.
 For instance, rebellion is one of the reasons why teenagers choose to get into marriages, as a medium of escape from abuse by adult caregivers.

 The ego becomes operational at this point, with its function being to synchronize the desires of the id with the environment, thus meeting the desires in accordance to reality.
-The super ego applies societal ideals and moral judgment upon the ego resulting in actions that are both realistic and moral.[10]
+The superego applies societal ideals and moral judgment upon the ego resulting in actions that are both realistic and moral.
 According to this theory, actions of adult members of society influence the reactions of teenagers in the same society.

 Another scholar, Heinz Kohut, uses the Freudian theory to introduce the idea of mirroring and idealization.
 In his view, “children need to idealize certain concepts and allow for emotional acceptance in order to learn self-soothing and other skills that are necessary in life”.